 - Ativan overdose can lead to respiratory depression, a dangerous condition that may lead to coma or death

-If you or a loved one struggle with a substance use disorder, call The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can help.
+If you or a loved one struggle with a substance use disorder, call The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can help.
 Take the first step toward a healthier future, call today.

 Grohol, John.
 “Top 25 Psychiatric Medications for 2016.”
 PsychCentral, July 2018.
 Accessed July 27, 2019.